martaluc/powerlaw-ppi-network/README.md

 Analyze the power-law property in protein-protein interaction (PPI) networks

 #### Download data from Zenodo
-Download [here](https://doi.org/10.5281/zenodo.7695121) the databases.zip, put in GitHub repository and unzip it.
+Download [here](https://doi.org/10.5281/zenodo.7695121) the databases.zip, put it in GitHub repository and unzip it.